Efren Reyes: Media and persona

 In 2003, Reyes was featured in the Filipino movie Pakners with actor Fernando Poe Jr., which was Poe's last film before his run for presidency and then death later in 2004.
 Reyes also appeared in the 2007 short film Nineball.
 In one episode of the TV series Magpakailanman, the story follows a young Efren "Bata" Reyes (portrayed by Anjo Yllana) in his early pool-playing days as he progresses from a money player to a tournament contender.

 Reyes lives in Angeles City, with his wife Susan and their three children.
 He considers balkline to be his favorite cue sport, and plays chess as a hobby.

-Despite admitting that his skill has declined by 2019, games involving him still continue to draw in big crowds in the 2019 and 2021 Southeast Asian Games.